tbuckley/evals-pwa/src/routes/documentation/+page.md

 }
 ```

+A test may either be an object describing the test, or a `file:///` path to a `.yaml` file containing the description.

+Vars will be substituted into the prompt.
+In addition to support for image files (shown above), `file:///` paths to `.txt` files will also be loaded as a string variable.

 Supported assertion types:

 - [x] javascript -- run javascript code on output, see below.
 Vars: `{ code: string }`